RL4H/GluCoEnv/docs/source/index.rst

 Acknowledgement
 --------

 The UVA/Padova model made it possible to design / develop control systems for glucose regulation in Type 1 Diabetes, in an in-silico manner.
 However, it was designed for the Matlab framework.
-The development of the [Simglucose](https://github.com/jxx123/simglucose) simulator by Jinyu Xie, has been a very valuable contribution to research for the development of Reinforcement Learning based control systems.
+The development of the `Simglucose`_ simulator by Jinyu Xie, has been a very valuable contribution to research for the development of Reinforcement Learning based control systems.
 I would like to thank everyone behind all these efforts.

-The open-source community projects Python, PyTorch, [torchdiffeq](https://github.com/rtqichen/torchdiffeq), [torchcubicspline](https://github.com/patrick-kidger/torchcubicspline) was heavily used in this work.
+The open-source community projects Python, PyTorch, `torchdiffeq`_, `torchcubicspline`_ was heavily used in this work.
 I thank all the developers behind these projects, the Stack Overflow, PyTorch communities who have been very helpful the development of this work.

 This project initiated as a hobby project of Chirath Hettiarachchi, who is currently a PhD student whose research is funded by the Australian National University and the Our Health in Our Hands initiative; and by the National Computational Infrastructure (NCI Australia), and NCRIS enabled capability supported by the Australian Government.